 This document is issued in accordance with the requirements of Section 6 of the Health and Safety at Work etc Act 1974, amended March 1988.
-It outlines the care and safe use of LIFTING BEAMS AND SPREADERS and is based on Section 20 of the LEEA Code of Practice for the Safe Use of Lifting Equipment.
-It should be read in conjunction with the requirements for general purpose slinging practice, given overleaf, which form an integral part of these instructions.
+It outlines the care and safe use of HORIZONTAL PLATE CLAMPS and is based on Section 21 of the LEEA Code of Practice for the Safe Use of Lifting Equipment.\ It should be read in conjunction with the requirements for general purpose slinging practice, given overleaf, which form an integral part of these instructions.

-This information is of a general nature only covering the main points for the safe use of lifting beams and spreaders, including lifting frames.
+This information is of a general nature only covering the main points for the safe use of horizontal plate lifting clamps.
 It may be necessary to supplement this information for specific applications.